Why 'Taxpayer' Identity And Thinking Is Morally Bankrupt In Every Context

 If everyone pays taxes of some kind, then, again, what is the point of saying "taxpayer" at all?

 Again, the connotation is everything!
-If everyone pays taxes of some kind, then "taxpayer" is meant to connote "net payers" of taxes - i.e., someone whose tax bill is of more money than the person supposedly 'gets' - or “eats” - in "government benefits," because we've been conditioned to view both taxes and public benefits in such a way, as some zero-sum transfer between some people and some other people.
+If everyone pays taxes of some kind, then "taxpayer" is meant to connote "net payers" of taxes - i.e., someone whose tax bill is of more currency than the person supposedly 'gets' - or “eats” - in "government benefits," because we've been conditioned to view both taxes and public benefits in such a way, as some zero-sum transfer between some people and some other people.

 As I have argued, this is why many middle-class people who know that they need free healthcare nonetheless are uncomfortable with the idea of universal healthcare, because, even though it wouldn't much or at all alter their tax bill, it would turn them from "taxpayers" into "taxeaters," because too many advocates of universal healthcare accept that framing.

 The people who would benefit from universal healthcare but vote against it are not "temporarily-embarrassed millionaires."
-They are trying to avoid the life-altering social injury that becoming one of the shameful "taxeaters" that most universal-healthcare advocates insist that they become, whether those advocates, at least the ones who dignify the lie that other people’s taxes would fund universal healthcare, realize that is what they are doing.
+They are trying to avoid the life-altering social injury of eternal shame that becoming one of the shameful "taxeaters" that most universal-healthcare advocates insist that they become, whether those advocates, at least the ones who dignify the lie that other people’s taxes would fund universal healthcare, realize that is what they are doing.

 Advocates of universalist social-welfare policies, like universal healthcare, can try harder to explain to people why they should be willing to become "taxeaters," and then incredulously accuse them of voting against their own interests when those efforts most likely backfire, as they always do, or they can just reject this dumb, destructive framing entirely.